jacerong/normalesp/docs/installation.rst

 1. Estimating a Language Model from the Spanish Wikipedia Corpus
 ================================================================

 Throughout this section how to estimate a **3-gram** language model from the Spanish Wikipedia corpus is described.
-This process goes from downloading a backup of the Spanish Wikipedia, which can be the most recent one, to estimating the **3-gram** language model.
+This process goes from downloading a backup of the Spanish Wikipedia, which can be the most recent one, to estimating a **3-gram** language model.
 So, with no more preamble, let's start:

 **0. Install** ``ruby``.
 This is achieved by the following command: ``$ sudo apt-get install ruby``.